Office of State Medical Examiners, Center for

-The Office of State Medical Examiners determines both the cause and manner of death through thorough investigation of the medical records, witness interviews, law enforcement records, inspection of the scene of death, and in some circumstances an autopsy.
+The Center for the Office of State Medical Examiners determines both the cause and manner of death through thorough investigation of the medical records, witness interviews, law enforcement records, inspection of the scene of death, and in some circumstances an autopsy.

 What We Do